In this article:

 This bump occurs due to the dislocation of a bone or tissue in the big joint, which progressively pushes the affected toe toward the adjoining digits.

 This closing in of the toes causes them to rub against one another during foot movement, which can trigger debilitating pain.

 If you do not attend to the problem in time, the condition will continue to worsen.

 Home Therapies to Reduce Bunion Pain

 The following self care measures and select home treatments may help reduce the symptoms to a manageable degree, but they are largely ineffective at fixing the actual deformity.

 Overexertion of your feet due to prolonged walking, running, or simply standing can irritate your bunion and make it increasingly sore.

-- Applying a cold pack to your painful toe joint several times a day helps bring down the swelling and alleviate your discomfort.
+- Do the ice application several times a day to help bring down the swelling and alleviate the discomfort.

-When done correctly and on a regular basis, foot exercises may be beneficial in reducing the pain caused by bunions.
+When done correctly and regularly, foot exercises may be beneficial in reducing the pain caused by bunions.

 Because bunions often result from the lack of stability in your joints, ligaments, and tendons, exercising your foot can help make it structurally strong and secure.